-Cuba’s identity as a Nation has been forged by revolution.
+Cuba’s identity as a Nation is one forged by revolution.
 Ironically, change has been less than revolutionary since Fidel Castro seized power in 1959.
 In fact many feel that change since the initial regime change has gone from revolution to glacial pace.

 Perhaps, not enough has changed, but certain things have.
 Francys Romero recently outlined that some 155 Cubans are in the Major League system.
 This represents a massive increase from just 10 years earlier.

-The legal agreement was struck down by politics.
+Politics struck down this legal agreement.
 It appears that hope for its revival is actually the ambition of Cuba more than MLB.
 This represents a large change in mentality.
-This is driven by that number of 155.
+The number 155 drives this.

 What is talked about less is how the contracts of these players have peaked in dollar value.
 The Major Leagues have seen wage stagnation, or at the very least a push towards wage or contract certainty.
 Major League rosters are getting younger.
 Some times as in a Luis Robert scenario, young players can still get big contracts.
 The White Sox signed him for a healthy bonus in 2017.
 They also gave him the largest contract extension for a player yet to have an MLB at bat.
 This looks like an outlier in today’s baseball economy.